- Driving while impaired is not worth the risk and possible high-risk driver designation.

-This may be one of the easiest traffic tickets to fight in court and win, but that doesn’t mean it’s not one you should worry about.
-If you fail to beat the ticket you will pay a large fine as well as see a big increase on your car insurance.
-Driving carefully at all times is the best way to avoid a careless driving ticket.
+This infraction may be one of the easier traffic tickets to fight in court and win, but that doesn’t mean it’s one in which you should ignore.
+If you fail to beat the ticket, you will pay a hefty fine and see a sizable increase in your car insurance.
+Practicing safe driving at all times is the best way to avoid a careless driving ticket.

 6. Driving while uninsured

-Not only is this a big ticket, it’s a red flag to insurance companies that you don’t take your financial responsibilities seriously.
-Insurance companies may quote you higher rates when you are shopping around for coverage after you’ve gotten a ticket for driving without it.
+Not only is this a considerable ticket, but it’s also a red flag to insurance companies that you don’t take your financial responsibilities seriously.
+Insurance companies may quote you higher rates when shopping around for coverage after you’ve gotten a ticket for driving uninsured.

 7. Using a cell phone while driving

-This is one of the newer laws on the books across Canada, and one of the rules of the road most easily disregarded.
-But put that phone down; it’s a big fine to get caught talking or texting without a hands-free device, and it will hurt your insurance rates too.
+This law is still relatively new in Canada and one of the rules of the road most easily disregarded.
+But put that phone down; it is not worth the fine or the risk.
+Getting caught talking or texting without a hands-free device will hurt your insurance rates too.

-When you are in the graduated license program you may not be paying for your own insurance yet, so you might not think about what a ticket can do to rates.
-When you violate the terms of your current license status, you will not only face the ticket and the resulting actions in terms of your license including possible suspension, but you will also see higher insurance rates when the time comes to put your name on a policy.
+When you are in the graduated licensing program, you may not be paying for your own insurance yet, so you might not think about what a ticket can do to rates.
+When you violate the terms of your current licence status, you will not only face the ticket and the resulting actions in terms of your licence (including possible suspension), but you may also see higher insurance rates in the future.

 9. Speeding in a construction zone

-Police have really been cracking down on this big problem, and you will find the ticket is higher when you get caught going too fast in a construction zone.
-Slow down when you see the signs and cones ahead, and avoid a ticket as well as an insurance rate hike.
+Police often crack down on this problem, and you will find the ticket is relatively high if you get caught going too fast in a construction zone.
+Slow down when you see the signs and cones ahead to avoid a ticket as well as an insurance rate hike.

 10. Failure or refusal to take a breathalyzer

-Failing to or refusing a breathalyzer is almost as serious as getting a DUI ticket, and it will seriously hurt your wallet as well as leading to potential criminal charges.
-Always cooperate with the police when you are pulled over – and drive sober so you have no reason to fear the breathalyzer.
+Failing to do or refusing a breathalyzer is almost as serious as getting a driving while under the influence (DUI) ticket.
+It will seriously hurt your wallet and can lead to potential criminal charges.
+When pulled over, always cooperate with the police and drive sober, so you have no reason to fear the breathalyzer.